-In accordance with the provisions of the Company's articles of association, Messrs.
-Yi-Mei LIU, Ming-Jian KUO and Sheng Hsiung PAN will retire by rotation pursuant to article 130 of the articles of association of the Company at the forthcoming annual general meeting.
+In accordance with the provisions of the Company's articles of association (the "Articles"), Messrs.
+Shan Huei KUO, Siu Ki LAU and Sui-Yu WU will retire by rotation pursuant to article 130 of the Articles at the forthcoming annual general meeting.
 All the retiring directors, being eligible, will offer themselves for re-election thereat.